• Public Gallery • Help

 Larry "Buster" Crabbe won Olympic gold in the 1932 Los Angeles games and went on to star in various westerns and B serials, notably the Flash Gordon and Buck Rogers series.

-Here is a very rare pose of heavyweight Buddy Baer.
+Here is a tough pose of heavyweight Buddy Baer.
 I had not ever seen this pose before July 2005 when I picked it up at the National.
 Ironically, a week later one more surfaced on ebay from an old family collection being broken by heirs.
+I've seen it a handful of additional times.

 This Andy Martin is from a 1928 style subgroup of blue print cards with blank backs.
 I'd seen one or two before a nice group surfaced on Ebay.
 Some new additions to the checklist for 1928, some already known.